-- B. Install R-19 insulation at raised floor assemblies meeting standards of 2019 California Energy Code Section 150.0(d). - C. Install R-3 insulation on all accessible hot water piping.
-Install low flow water fixtures meeting standards set forth in the 2019 Green Building Standards Code, Section 403.3. - D. Replace all screw in incandescent and CFL lamps with screw in LED lamps in all light fixtures.
-Install manual on vacancy sensors in all locations per 2019 California Energy Code Section 110.9(b)4. - E. Replace Fuel Gas furnace with an electric heat pump system meeting the Requirements of the 2019 California Energy Code Section 150.2(b)C or with other high efficiency electric space heating system per approval of the Building Official. - F. Replace Fuel gas water heater with a heat pump water heater meeting the requirements of 2019 California Energy Code Section 150.2Hiii(b) or 150.2Hii(c), or with other high efficiency electric water heating system per approval of the Building Official. - G. Implement one or more recommendations specified in a Home Energy Score or Home Energy Audit report that has been completed within five years and that is submitted with the application for a building permit, with the approval of such recommendation by the Building Official.
+- A. Install R-49 attic insulation, and apply air sealing practices in all accessible areas of the building.
+Seal ducts to meet the requirements of Section 150.2(b)1.E of the 2022 California Energy Code. - B. Install R-13 wall insulation on exterior walls to meet the requirements of Section 150.0(c) of the 2022 California Energy Code. - C. Install R-19 insulation at raised floor assemblies meeting standards of 2022 California Energy Code Section 150.0(d). - D. Install R-3 insulation on all accessible hot water piping.
+Install R-6 insulation to the exterior of existing residential tank storage water heaters. - E. Replace all screw in incandescent and CFL lamps with screw in LED lamps in all light fixtures per 2022 California Energy Code Section 150.0(k). - F. Replace Fuel Gas furnace with an electric heat pump system meeting the Requirements of the 2022 California Energy Code Section 150.2(b)C or with another high efficiency electric space heating system if approved by the Building Official. - G. Replace Fuel gas water heater with a heat pump water heater meeting the requirements of 2022 California Energy Code Section 150.2(b)H.iii.(b) or 150.2(b)H.iii.(c), or with other high efficiency electric water heating system per approval of the Building Official. - H. Implement one or more recommendations specified in a Home Energy Score or Home Energy Audit report that has been completed within five years and that is submitted with the application for a building permit, with the approval of such recommendation by the Building Official.